chaucerbao/riotjs-project-template/README.md

 ```sh
 $ npm run build
 ```
-Compiles the source and minifies the output for production use.
+Compiles the source, then minifies and compresses the output for production use.

 ### Clean
 ```sh